soramanew/wfinfo-linux/README.md

 -   tesseract - for OCR
 -   [AGS](https://github.com/Aylur/ags) - for GUI
 -   dart-sass - for compiling GUI styles
+-   grim - for screenshots
--   grimblast - for screenshots
+-   wlr-randr - for getting active monitor for screenshots
 -   fish - optional, for `.sh` scripts
 -   wmctrl - optional, for auto keybind creation